Homepage

 Cuban government designs law for expropriations "for reasons of public utility"

-At least 500 families from the U.S. and Spain are hoping to recover confiscated properties in Cuba
+At least 500 families from the U.S. and Spain are hoping to recover properties confiscated in Cuba

 Court dismisses lawsuit against American Airlines under the Helms-Burton Act